PaulMorel1/bomtastic/README.md

 Top-down specification of SBOMs does make sense, as they are used in top-down software procurement scenarios, such as when a hospital wants to purchase a new software tool.
-The security/privacy specialist may ask for a SBOM, then use it to provide input on the choice of a new service.

 The problem I'm seeing with the existing specifications is that they discard structural information, such as parent-child